Gabby Giffords: Tenure

 In early 2005, Giffords observed that "the 2004 election took its toll on our bipartisan coalition" and that as a result "a number of significant problems will receive far less attention than they deserve."
 She highlighted among these, the lack of high-paying jobs or necessary infrastructure, rapid growth, and inward migration that threatened the environment and "strain[ed] ... education, health care, and transportation", and unresolved problems such as Students First; Arnold v.
 Sarn; repayments due under Ladewig v.
 Arizona; the No Child Left Behind mandate; low educational achievement; health care costs; and the demands of the Arizona Health Care Cost Containment System.
 She said that Arizona was not alone in facing such challenges.

-Expanding health care access was an issue pursued by Giffords when she served in the legislature.
+Expanding health care access was an issue pursued by Giffords while she served in the state legislature.
 She also pushed for bills related to mental health and was named by the Mental Health Association of Arizona as the 2004 Legislator of the Year.
 Giffords earned the Sierra Club's Most Valuable Player award.

 In the legislature, Giffords worked on the bipartisan Children's Caucus, which sought to improve education and health care for Arizona's children.
 Critics of this plan argued that it amounted to taxpayer-funded daycare.
 She worked with Arizona Governor Janet Napolitano to promote all-day kindergarten.
 Giffords supported raising more money for schools "through sponsorship of supplemental state aid through bonds and tax credits that could be used for school supplies."
 She was awarded Arizona Family Literacy's Outstanding Legislator for 2003.